MITRECND/WhoDat/README.md

     -u [ES_URI [ES_URI ...]], --es-uri [ES_URI [ES_URI ...]]
                             Location(s) of ElasticSearch Server (e.g.,
                             foo.server.com:9200) Can take multiple endpoints
+    --es-user ES_USER     Username for ElasticSearch when Basic Authis enabled --es-pass ES_PASS     Password for ElasticSearch when Basic Authis enabled --es-ask-pass         Prompt for ElasticSearch password
+    --es-enable-ssl ES_CACERT
+                            The path, on disk to the cacert of the ElasticSearch server to enable ssl/https support
+    --es-disable-sniffing
+                            Disable ES sniffing, useful when ssl
+                            hostnameverification is not working properly
     -p INDEX_PREFIX, --index-prefix INDEX_PREFIX
                             Index prefix to use in ElasticSearch (default: pydat) -B BULK_SIZE, --bulk-size BULK_SIZE